 - ensures that employees are not allowed to enter into, or remain in, a permit space with a hazardous atmosphere unless the employer can demonstrate that personal protective equipment (PPE)

 will provide effective protection for each employee in the permit space and provides the appropriate PPE to each employee; and

 - Eliminates any conditions (for example, high pressure) that could make it unsafe to remove an entrance cover.

 Confined Space Equipment

 The employer must provide PSP equipment at no cost to each employee, maintain that equipment properly, and ensure that each employee uses that equipment properly.
-Equipment for use under the PSP
+Equipment for use under the PSP includes:

 - Hazardous atmosphere testing and monitoring equipment;